-Anth 5010 Anthropological Theory Spring 2020 Seminar: Tuesday 6:30 pm - 9:15 pm, NAH 114 (and ZOOM) Instructor: Leilah VEVAINA, NAH 324, leilah.vevaina@cuhk.edu.hk, 3943 7716 Office Hours: Zoom by appointment Course Description This course introduces students to the history of anthropological theory.
-Starting with classic texts on liberalism, we will begin our travel through time in the 17th century, ending the semester with the "ontological turn."
+ANTH 5010 Anthropological Theory Spring 2021 Mixed-Mode Seminar: Thursday 6:30 pm - 9:15 pm, In Person: MMW - LT2 ZOOM https://cuhk.zoom.us/j/92180298010 Instructor: Leilah VEVAINA, NAH 324, leilah.vevaina@cuhk.edu.hk, 3943 7716 Office Hours: by appointment Course Description This course introduces students to the history of anthropological theory.
+Starting with classic texts on Liberalism, we will begin our travel through time in the 17th century, ending the semester with the "ontological turn."
 We will begin with the liberal notion of civil society, as a form of interdependence among what would otherwise be naturally independent individuals.
 Then we examine alternative understandings of society that arose as critiques of liberalism and went on to shape the three schools of anthropological thought that dominated the discipline for most of the 20th century.
 The organization of this course is somewhat chronological, but it is not meant to suggest a teleological progression.
 Instead, the course is organized to show how ideas grow out of debates.
-While these theoretical texts allow us to see the ways in which our ideas about society and our places within them have shifted over time, and have shaped the discipline of anthropology.
+While these theoretical texts allow us to see the ways in which our ideas about society and our places within them have shifted over time and have shaped the discipline of anthropology.
 Over the semester you are encouraged to connect these thinkers to other ethnographies you are reading in other courses, and to the world around you.
-Learning Outcomes - 1.
-Students will acquire familiarity with major theoretical approaches in anthropology. - 2.
-Students will have a better understanding of the relativity of perspectives. - 3.
-Students will sharpen their analytical skills by observing how professional thinkers think. - 4.
-Students will acquire tools for questioning common sense.
+Learning Outcomes 1.
+Students will acquire familiarity with major theoretical approaches in anthropology.
+2. Students will have a better understanding of the relativity of perspectives.
+3. Students will sharpen their analytical skills by observing how professional thinkers think.
+4. Students will acquire tools for questioning common sense.

+Required Readings

-Required Readings Readings will be posted on Blackboard, but I encourage you to get your own copy of Readings for a History of Anthropological Theory, available at the CU Bookstore.
-Resources The following titles are not required reading, but they may be helpful in clarifying concepts and ideas.
+Readings will be posted on Blackboard, but I encourage you to get your own copy of Readings for a History of Anthropological Theory, available at the CU Bookstore and available online at the Library.

+Resources

+The following titles are not required reading, but they may be helpful in clarifying concepts

+and ideas.

 Moore, Jerry.
 2012.
 Visions of Culture: An Introduction to Anthropological Theories and Theorists.
 4th edition.
 Lanham, MD: AltaMira Press. (eBook available) Perry, Richard.
 2003.
 Five Key Concepts in Anthropological Thinking.
 Upper Saddle River, NJ: Prentice Hall.
 (Course reserve at UL) Ingold, Tim (ed).
 2005.
 Key Debates in Anthropology.
 London.
-Routledge Suggestions The readings for this course are all original texts and some in difficult language.
-The most important thing is to try to get through them and ask questions about passages or references you do not understand.
-Attendance and participation in the course is crucial.
-To help you focus your reading, in the first class you will be given some problematics to track through the readings for the semester.
-This will help you to navigate these sometimes complex texts and, if done throughout the course, will make the short essays very easy to write.
-Problematics and themes to track:
+Routledge Problematics and themes to track: